Unveiling the Nature of Infrared Bright, Optically Dark Galaxies with Early JWST Data

 \section{SED fitting and variety of HST-dark galaxies.}

-We have derived the physical properties of the 33 HST-dark galaxies by using Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[BAGPIPES][]{Carnall2018}.
-This code generates complex model galaxy spectra to fit these to arbitrary combinations of spectroscopic and photometric data using the MultiNest nested sampling algorithm \citep{Feroz09}.
+We derive the physical properties of the 30 HST-dark galaxies by using Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[BAGPIPES][]{Carnall2018}.
+This code generates a complex model galaxy spectra to fit these to arbitrary combinations of spectroscopic and photometric data using the MultiNest nested sampling algorithm \citep{Feroz09}.

-The assumptions by \citet{Wang2016, Wang2019} have proven effective to characterize HST-dark galaxies and this work follows the same SED modeling.
+The assumptions by \citet{Wang2016, Wang2019} have proven effective to characterize HST-dark galaxies and this work follows the same SED modelling.
 Specifically, we use a delayed star formation history (SFH) with an e-folding time from $\mathrm{\tau = 0.1-9 Gyr}$ and a uniform prior.
 Hence, we include relatively short bursts as well as, effectively, a constant SFH.

 The stellar models are based on the 2016 updated version of the \citet{Bruzual2003} library with a Kroupa initial mass function.
-We allow for a range of metallicities from 0.2 to 2.5 $Z_\odot$.
-Nebular continuum and line emission are added self-consistently based on the photoionization code CLOUDY \citep{Ferland98} with the ionization parameter (log U) set as $\log U =-2$.
+We allow for a broad range of metallicities from 0.2 to 2.5 $\mathrm{Z_{\odot}}$.
+Nebular continuum and line emission are added self-consistently based on the photoionization code CLOUDY \citep{Ferland98} with the ionization parameter set as $\mathrm{log U =-2}$.
 Finally, we adopt \citet{Calzetti2000} dust attenuation allowing for very heavily attenuated SEDs by setting a range $\mathrm{A_{v} = 0-6\, mag}$, again using a uniform prior.